2015 6 Hours of Nürburgring: Qualifying

 Romain Dumas (pictured in 2014) helped clinch the No. 18 Porsche's second consecutive pole position of 2015.

 Saturday's afternoon qualification session was divided into two groups lasting 20 minutes each.
 Cars in LMGTE Pro and AM were sent out first and, after a five-minute interval, LMP1 and LMP2 vehicles drove onto the track.
 All cars were required to be driven by two participants for one timed lap each, with the starting order determined by the competitors' fastest average times.
 The fastest qualifier was awarded one point towards the Drivers' and Manufacturers' Championships.
-Lieb and Bernhard immediately put the two Porsches with their lap times in the low one minute and 36 second range and the Audis of Oliver Jarvis and Fässler followed in the next two positions.
+Lieb and Bernhard immediately put the two Porsches with their lap times in the low 1:36 range and the Audis of Oliver Jarvis and Fässler followed in the next two positions.
 Webber was delayed by slower traffic on his opening lap but recovered to improve the No. 17 car's average lap time to put it on top.
-Shortly after, Dumas improved to maintain Porsche's 100% pole position record and took the No. 18 car's second consecutive pole position of 2015 with a two-lap average time of 1 minute and 36.473 seconds.
+Shortly after, Dumas improved to maintain Porsche's 100% pole position record and took the No. 18 car's second consecutive pole position of 2015 with a two-lap average time of 1:36.473.

 They were joined on the grid's front row by the sister No. 17 car as Webber and Bernhard's combined lap times were 0.069 seconds behind Lieb and Dumas.
 The two Audis were third and fourth (the No. 8 car driven by di Grassi and Jarvis in front of the No. 7 vehicle of Lotterer and Fässler).
 Lotterer was slightly delayed by slower traffic on his fastest timed lap.
 Toyota was slightly closer towards the pace in qualifying and filled the third row of the grid.
 Anthony Davidson and Buemi were nominated to qualify the No. 1 Toyota and had no issues.
 In contrast, Alexander Wurz in the sister Toyota made an error and went into the gravel trap leaving the final turn.
 Sarrazin had new tyres installed on his car but was delayed by two slower cars and lost time as a consequence.
 The two Rebellion Racing cars and the No. 4 ByKolles CLM/01 rounded out the LMP1 qualifiers.